 View past classes here.
 Many will be offered again!

-Cooking classes are $5 for CSA members, $10 for CROPS participants and $12 for anyone else in advance.
+Open Harvest and Community CROPS present a homesteading series for 2014!
+Teaching DIY and fun kitchen skills using local and healthy food, classes are $5 for CSA members, $10 for CROPS participants and Open Harvest Members and $15 for general public.
 Those receiving financial aid from CROPS may attend for free.

-All cooking classes are held at Antelope Church of the Brethren, 3645 Sumner Street. (map)
+All cooking classes are held at Antelope Church of the Brethren, 3645 Sumner Street, from 6-8pm. (map)

 Community CROPS classes are open to all.
 Prices below are standard unless otherwise notified.
-Classes through Southeast Community College prices vary.
+Cost for classes through Southeast Community College vary.

 - $15 - at the door